-One of the most enjoyable & strongest marketing tools you can use for your business is to collaborate with another business or brand.
+One of the most enjoyable and strongest marketing tools you can use for your business is to collaborate with another business or brand.
+When you use collaboration for your business, you open doors that you didn’t even know were there.

 This means teaming up with another business you’re in alignment with to work together on a campaign or promotion.